Catrobat/Catblocks/README.md

 # Catblocks
 Javascript library to render Scripts from **Pocket Code** using **Google Blockly**.

-**Catrobat** is a visual programming language and a set of creativity tools for smartphones.
+**Catrobat** is a visual programming language having a set of creativity tools for smartphones.
 Catrobat programs can be written by using Catrobat's Android and iOS apps.

 For more information [oriented towards developers], check out our [developers page](https://developer.catrobat.org/).